Marketing mix - the 4Ps of marketing can never be overestimated when it comes to determining the success or failure of a marketing campaign.

 The marketer’s challenge is to come up with a price that is attractive to consumers while still turning an acceptable profit for the company.

-The refers to the place where the product is to be sold (distribution)
+The place refers to where the product is to be sold (distribution).

 In the past, this meant how visible your product was in the physical marketplace.
 In today’s modern world: where your product appears on the Internet is even more important because your reach online can be global whilst as your reach in the physical marketplace is limited by physical space.

 You can determine this by answering questions like:

 And finally, let me tell you about the 4th element of the marketing mix - Promotion.

 Promotion refers to the marketing communication methods used to inform, persuade, and remind the target market of the product or services, basically any interaction that your company has with the consumer regarding your product.